varadero cuba

 Where To Stay in Varadero Cuba

-Varadero has an abundance of places to stay, including a great selection of resorts and an even more extensive selection of rental properties.
+Varadero has an abundance of places to stay, with a great selection of resorts in Varadero and an even more extensive selection of rental properties.
 Prices vary significantly, making a beach getaway in Varadero either quite affordable or very expensive.

 Royalton Hicacos Resort & Spa